 dr. Erick Kuczo

 Dr. Erick Kuczo (Dr. “E”) is a lifelong resident of CT.
-Dr. “E” has recently joined the clinical team at Newtown Chiropractic Health Center.
+Dr. “E” joined the clinical team at Chiropractic Center of Newtown 4 years ago.
 He received his Bachelor’s degree from Southern CT State University and received his Doctorate degree from University of Bridgeport College of Chiropractic in 2019.

 During the period between his undergraduate years and completing his Chiropractic education, Dr. “E” began to develop his knowledge of anatomy and the human body studying surgical technology.
 At that time, it became apparent to Dr. E that his true calling was in the field of a more holistic and conservative form of health care.